Siem Reap is not just the gateway to Angkor Wat. It is also a great place for foodies.

 Here are 4 great restaurants in Siem Reap.

-This is not just a great cafe where you can enjoy a great breakfast (including bacon, eggs and ash browns) and deliciously tasty local Cambodian food.
-It is also a book shop and event space.
+This is not just a great cafe where you can enjoy a great breakfast (including bacon, eggs and hash browns) and deliciously tasty local Cambodian food.
+It is also a bookshop and event space.

 Dom loved the full breakfast, I tried the Mango Salad and the Minced Pork Salad.
-They were both very delicious, fresh and a mix of flavorsome local herbs.
+They were both very delicious, fresh and a mix of flavoursome local herbs.

 Prices are very reasonable.
 Every time the bill came to a total of approx $10 for two people.
 They have a good variety of vegetarian options.

 This is a great spot away from the tourist area.
 They have private dining gazebos set in beautiful tropical gardens.
 The menu offers a selection of Khmer dishes and a selection of Western Grill dishes.
 They also have vegetarian options.